 After the French Revolution at the end of the 18th Century, displaced chefs from aristocratic households paved the way for the modern restaurant dining experiences we enjoy today.
 Creating à la carte menus featuring gourmet food, the chefs focused on fine dining experiences by cooking private dinners for people.

 The Birth of Fine Dining

-The term restaurant itself is French, once used to describe the rich bouillons served at taverns and public houses to restore the spirits and relieve ailments.
-Following the French Revolution at the end of the 18th Century, unemployed chefs from aristocratic households began opening their own restaurants.
-They added touches of the upper class to their establishments.
-Guests did not have to take their meals at a common table, as was typical of taverns and roadside inns.
-Instead, they had private tables, held by reservations—a new concept.
-They dined with fine china and cutlery, and tablecloths- all trademarks of modern day fine dining.
-Menus, either prix fixe or a la carte were framed and at the end of the meal, guests were presented with a check, tallying the amount of their bill.
+The chefs added touches of the upper class to their establishments.
+Guests did not have to take their meals at a common table, for instance, as was typical of taverns and roadside inns.
+Instead, diners sat at private tables, which were held by reservations—a new concept.

+Guests dined with fine china and cutlery on tablecloths, trademarks of modern-day fine dining.
+Menus, either prix fixe or à la carte, were framed for presentation.
+At the end of the meal, guests were presented with a check tallying the amount of their bill.

 Gourmet Dining Goes Global

 The 20th Century saw the French Restaurant go global.
-In Spain it was a restaurant.
-In Italy it was called a ristorante.
-In Great Britain and the United States it remained restaurant, but would soon evolve to fit the demands of changing consumers.
-By the end of that century, restaurants in the United States would evolve further, introducing the world to restaurant chains, the rise of modern-day fast food and an eventual return to the farm-to-table movement.
+In Spain, it was a "restaurant."
+In Italy, it was called a "ristorante."
+In Great Britain and the United States, it remained "restaurant," but would soon evolve to fit the demands of changing consumers.
+By the end of that century, restaurants in the United States would evolve further, introducing the world to restaurant chains, fast food, and an eventual return to farm-to-table dining.